 Conventional Loan Programs And Qualifying Requirements

-This BLOG On Conventional Loan Programs And Qualifying Requirements Was UPDATED On October 27th, 2018
+This BLOG On Conventional Loan Programs And Qualifying Requirements Was UPDATED And PUBLISHED On February 28th, 2020

 Conventional Loan Programs need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines.

 - Conventional Loans are not insured by the government like FHA, VA, USDA Loans are

 - Conventional Loans are private loans originated and funded by banks and mortgage companies

 - However, in order for lenders to be able to re-sell conventional loans they originate to Fannie and/or Freddie, it needs to conform to Fannie Mae and/or Freddie Mac Guidelines

 - If they do not conform, Fannie and/or Freddie will not purchase the conventional loans